UppASD/UppASD-tutorial/content/magnon/magnon.rst

 Plotting adiabatic magnon spectrum in the framework of Linear Spin Wave Theory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the UppASD graphical interface (ASD_GUI) or the script enclosed in this course (plotsqw_course).
+Use the UppASD graphical interface ``asd_gui`` or the script enclosed in this course (plotsqw_course).
 Use option 2.
 File to print out “ams.HeisWire.out”.

 1. Use only the primitive cell.